 - Luther Seminary does not have majors, but does have concentrations.
 Changing concentrations will not have any effect on your cumulative course totals.

 Students who fail to meet any of the above standards will be placed on Financial Aid Warning.
+Students will receive an email notice identifying the failed standard(s).
+This notification will include the steps they need to follow to correct the deficiency.
 Students may continue to receive aid while on Financial Aid Warning for a period of one term.
 Following the completion of a term under Financial Aid Warning students will be reevaluated.
 If they have failed to meet the above standards their financial aid will be suspended.
 At this point students would have the option of continued attendance, but would ineligible for financial aid both Luther Seminary financial aid and federal student loans.

 Exceptions and appeals